Expression of Interest

 You will be paid by electronic funds transfer to your nominated bank account within two weeks of election day.

-Your payslip will be available through your online portal.
+Your payslip will be available through your Self Service Portal.

 You can access payment summary information from the Australian Tax Office (ATO) via a myGov account.
 Temporary election staff who do not have a myGov account will be required to create one.